 15:10 Take Jeepney going to San Jose, Sibulan.
 It’s located near a Caltex gas station.
 You have to wait for the jeepney to be full.
 Fare is P15.

-15:50 Arrive in the Jump point to Twin Lakes.
-There are many habal² drivers waiting in line there.
-They charged P200/person one way.
+15:50 Arrive in the jump-off point to Balinsasayao Twin Lakes.
+There are many habal-habal (motorbike) drivers waiting in line there near the waiting shed in the highway.
+They charged P200/person one-way.

 16:45 Balinsasayao Twin Lakes.
 Activities available: Boating/Kayaking/Swimming.